 “The doctors said her vitals show she is waking up,” Janet said.

-“Well, that and scene earlier when Sue was here.
-The nurses called them,” Janet said as she reached for the door.
+“Well, that was because of the scene earlier when Sue was here.
+The nurses had to call them,” Janet said as she reached for the door.

-“Yeah, she came in to check on Cyndi, but,” Janet paused, as if she was looking for words.
+“Yeah, she came in to check on Cyndi, but,” Janet paused, “something was a little off.”

-“Off,” Charlie asked.
-“I mean there’s been a lot going on.
-I don’t know if you heard about Romeo,” this time Janet interrupted her.
+“Off,” Charlie said.
+“I mean- I don’t know if you knew Romeo,” this time Janet interrupted her.

-“Yeah, I knew Romeo.
-I heard about that.
-Just terrible.
-I’m so sorry for his family and I know all of you were close to him.
-It broke all of our hearts when we heard about it.
-But that’s not it.
-Charlie, have you noticed anything different with- I mean, I don’t know her like you of course, but she was- it was like she was up to something, but I just don’t know?”
+“Yeah, I heard about Romeo.
+Just terrible, but that’s not it.
+Charlie, have you noticed anything different with- I mean, I don’t know her like you of course, but she was- it was like she wasn’t herself?”

 “With Mrs. Mackenzie?
 Wait, what do you mean she got mad?”

 “She looked like she wanted to, I don’t know, just because she wouldn’t leave the room.
 It wasn’t until I told her I thought it was best that she left that she finally got out of here,” Janet said shaking her head.
-She was still in disbelief.
 “She apologized and everything, but it was just- weird, you know?
-I mean how you gonna come into someone’s hospital room and try to force people to leave.”
+I mean how you gonna come into someone’s hospital room and try to take over.”